 Living in a litigious society means you need insurance that can keep up.
-The business you worked so hard to build is valuable.
-There is no need to run it without an extra layer of protection.
+The business you worked so hard to build is valuable; don’t risk its future without an extra layer of protection.

 General Liability Coverage

-With cleaning business insurance in place, you have coverage to fall back on.
 Every situation is different.
-However, with coverage, you may not have to worry about dealing with the massive financial strain on your own.
+However, with the right coverage, you may not have to worry about dealing with the massive financial strain on your own.
+With cleaning business insurance in place, you have financial security to fall back on.

 Inland Marine Coverage

-Inland marine is usually offered as an additional layer of protection and is not included in the policy.
-At Canopy, you can choose the amount of coverage you need for your equipment.
-We don’t believe one size fits all.
-Especially, when it comes to the tools of your trade.
+In standard policies, most insurers offer inland marine as an additional, not essential, layer of protection.
+At Canopy, you can choose the amount of coverage you need for your equipment because we don’t believe one size fits all.
 We offer limits ranging from $1,000 to $5,000.
-You can include inland marine to a cleaning business insurance policy from Canopy starting at $40.
+You can include inland marine coverage to a cleaning business insurance policy from Canopy starting at $40.